 Cohar Ltd. Is the controller of your data and is responsible for our website.
 We are not required to have a Data Protection Officer but have taken the step to appoint a Data Champion.
 This Data Champion can be contacted at email@example.com.

 Do we collect personal data?

-- You opt-in and provide consent to us to contact you via our website, or through our social media channels or email.
+- You opt-in and provide consent to us to contact you via our website, through our social media channels, email or phone.

 - You use your credit or debit card to pay for your purchases on our website.

 - You interact with us via social media, such as Facebook, Instagram or TikTok.

 - You direct message us via various social media platforms our you make an enquiry with us.

 - You subscribe to our newsletter and/or other publications.